kareem2/purepng/README.md

 Navigate to the scraper folder and run the following command to scrape a page from purepng:
 > $ php scraper.php 14

-The previous command will scrape the content from:
+This command will scrape the content from:
 [https://purepng.com/photo/14](https://purepng.com/photo/14)

 You can also pass range of photos IDs like:
 > $ php scraper.php 1 1000

 This command will scrape photos starting from 1 to 1000